Stronger Culture, Healthier Lifestyles

 This multi-component afterschool program brings together researchers in social sciences, health sciences and humanities and social inquiry (specifically Indigenous studies) to transform lives of Aboriginal children living in disadvantaged areas of the Illawarra region in a positive and motivating way.

-Dr Rebecca Stanley is a Post-doctoral Fellow in the Early Start Research Institute, within the Faculty of Social Sciences.
+Dr Rebecca Stanley is a Post-doctoral Fellow funded through a NSW Health Early-Mid Career Fellowship in the Early Start Research Institute, within the Faculty of Social Sciences.
 Her current research focuses on children’s physical activity and sedentary behaviour and developing and testing culturally appropriate practices in afterschool settings to support all children to develop healthier lifestyles.
 She will contribute to the design, implementation and evaluation of the program and consult with local Aboriginal communities and children.

 Dr Yasmine Probst is an NHMRC TRIP Senior Research Fellow of the School of Medicine, Faculty of Science, Medicine and Health.
 Her research focuses on dietary assessment methodology and food composition and the application of technology to such processes.
 Dr Probst’s role in the team will be to advise on dietary assessment, healthy snack choices and to supervise the dietetic honours student.

-Professor Tony Okely is a Professorial Fellow in the Faculty of Social Sciences, and Director of the Early Start Research Institute.
+Professor Tony Okely is a Professorial Fellow in the Faculty of Social Sciences, and Director of Research in Early Start.
 His current research focuses on physical activity, sedentary behaviour and motor skill development in children aged 0-12 years.
 He has over 12 years experience in designing, implementing and evaluating school and community-based interventions.
-Prof Okely will advise on the development of the afterschool program, training of Aboriginal coaches and physical activity and sedentary behaviour assessment.
+Prof Okely will advise on the development and evalaution of the afterschool cultural program.